Sunny Hill

+After Janghyun left the group in 2014, Sunny Hill began promoting as a four-member girl group.
+Following the departures of Jubi and Misung, two new members, Eunju and Geonhee, joined the group in 2019.
+As of 2025, Bitna is the only remaining member of Sunny Hill, releasing solo music under the group's name.

 History

 2007–2009: Debut with Love Letter and 2008 My Summer

 Sunny Hill debuted in September 2007 as a co-ed group consisting of members Janghyun, Jubi, and Seung Ah.
 Their first release was the single album Love Letter, which later won the Excellent Newcomer Album award.
 Following this success, the group released their second single album, 2008 My Summer.
 The group then had a musical hiatus, and only released various songs for film and drama soundtracks.

 2010–2011: Label and line-up changes and Midnight Circus

 Following their musical hiatus, Sunny Hill unexpectedly changed labels to Nega Network, home of girl group Brown Eyed Girls.
 Nega Network later introduced a new member Kota for the group.

 Sunny Hill was quickly thrown into their first project under Nega Network by featuring on Narsha's digital single "Mamma Mia".
 Janghyun did not vocally participate in the track, but was featured in the music video.
 The group quickly became known as "Narsha's Group", due to lack of popularity amongst fans of K-pop.
 Following promotions of "Mamma Mia", Nega Network introduced a new member for the group, Misung.
 The quintet released single "Pit-A-Pat" for the Korean drama The Greatest Love.
 The song attracted much attention and charted high.

 Sunny Hill made another unexpected label change to LOEN Entertainment.
 On June 3, 2011, Sunny Hill's first extended play, Midnight Circus with the lead single being the title track.
 On August 4, 2011, Sunny Hill released their follow-up ballad, "Pray".
 The song continued the group's growing popularity and charted on the Top 10 of the Gaon Chart, despite there being no live promotions.